Chapter 3 JavaScript Basics

 or later on, in separate expressions, after the variables have already been defined:

-x = 5;
+= 5;

-y = 6;
+x = 6; y

-Either way, we have now defined two variables x and y.
-The values contained in these two variables are 5 and 6, respectively.
+, respectively.
 In your JavaScript console, to see a current value of a variable, type its name and hit Enter.
 The current value will be returned and printed:

-x; // Returns 5
+; // Returns 5 x

 The above code uses a JavaScript comment.
 We already learned how to write HTML comments (Section 1.5.2) and CSS comments (Section 2.8.2.1) in previous chapters.
 In JavaScript:

-• Single line comments start with //
+- Single line comments start with

-• Single or multi-line comments start with /* and end with */ (like in CSS)
+- Single or multi-line comments start with

-Note that you cannot re-define an existing variable defined with let, but you can assign a new value into an existing variable.
+, but you can assign a new value into an existing variable.
 For example, the following pair of expressions raises an error:

 let x = 5;